Sparta Breaks Through With Synthetic Cartilage To Address Osteoarthritis

 Ormi is a synthetic cartilage and titanium femoral condyle implant intended to replace cartilage and integrate bone in osteoarthritic knee joints.

-The 700 million people in the world with osteoarthritis (OA) in the knee currently do not have many options, which is why the US Food and Drug Administration granted Sparta its breakthrough designation in March 2021, according to Sparta CEO Dushyanth Surakanti.
+The 700 million people in the world with osteoarthritis (OA) in the knee currently do not have many options, which is why the US Food and Drug Administration granted Ormi its breakthrough designation in March 2021, according to Sparta CEO Dushyanth Surakanti.